 Don’t throw people to the wolves.
 We recommend at least a week-long orientation program where training, research, technology advisement, and process are instilled from the beginning.
 And lots of role-play, regardless of their acumen.
 (We provide our clients steps as to how to properly orientate new Internet sales and BDC hires.)
 Your vendors should be on-hand to train on their tools as this will dictate the success in the Internet department.
 Both during the orientation, and as a part of all ongoing trainings, you must always be reinforcing role-playing and utilization of their tools.

 9) Rethink your marketing messages, email templates, phone scripts, and word tracks.

 Your past team may have failed because they didn’t know how to create a persuasive argument via the written or spoken word.
-One of our first goals at DealerKnows is to improve the level of communication between dealership and prospects.
+One of our first Internet Department and BDC Training goals at DealerKnows is to improve the level of communication between dealership and prospects.
 We want to load their lips and fingertips with the right things to say and send.
 While we have countless phone scripts and over 100 email templates along with action plans for most scenarios, you need to sit down and methodically create at least two dozen strong email templates.
 Each should have a different topic that appeals to customers’ many different buying triggers.